 the Südwestdeutsche Philharmonie Konstanz.

-Webster has also performed in numerous opera houses throughout Europe and North America, including the Paris Opera, the Nationale Reisopera (Holland), Theatre de La Monnaie (Belgium), Dorset Opera (U.K.), the New York City Opera, the Hessisches Staatstheater Wiesbaden and, most notably, the Frankfurt Opera, where he was an ensemble member from 2002 to 2008, and has returned for guest engagements over the past several years.
-Upcoming engagements include productions with the Bayerische Staatsoper (Munich, Germany).
+Webster has also performed in numerous opera houses throughout Europe and North America, including the Bayerische Staatsoper (Munich), Paris Opera, the Nationale Reisopera (Holland), Theatre de La Monnaie (Belgium), Dorset Opera (U.K.), the New York City Opera, the Hessisches Staatstheater Wiesbaden and, most notably, the Frankfurt Opera, where he was an ensemble member from 2002 to 2008, and has returned for guest engagements over the past several years.
+Upcoming engagements include a return to the Hessisches Staatstheater Wiesbaden, and a new production with the Kammeroper München.

 In addition to his operatic interests, Mr. Webster remains committed to the study of art song and chamber music repertoire.
 In an ongoing effort to "bridge the musical gap," he also enjoys incorporating song repertoire from non-classical genres (such as jazz, musical theater, and pop) into his concert and recital programs.
 Early in his career, Webster was selected by Carnegie Hall to participate in the Christa Ludwig masterclasses and chosen by Margo Garrett and Martin Katz to study both art song and chamber music at the Steans Young Artist Institute, where his performances included the world premiere of Ned Rorem's 9/11 song cycle "Aftermath."